 Do I need to live in Leeds?

-Yes, for individual support you must live in a postcode paying council tax to Leeds City Council.
+Yes, you must live in a postcode paying council tax to Leeds City Council.

 How long are the sessions?

 Sessions are usually an hour long, if you are late to a session it will still finished at the agreed time.

 Workers are very busy and will try to see you if you arrive late.

 You may been seen by any of our workers.
 You will see the same worker at each session.